 DRIVER'S LICENSE

 Those who move into Mississippi have 60 days to obtain a new driver's license.
 If you have a valid out-of-state license, you need only to take the vision test.
-To receive your license, bring proof of residence and your Social Security card along with your current out-of-state license.
+To receive your license, bring two proofs of residence, birth certificate and your Social Security card along with your current out-of-state license.
 Cost is \$24 cash for a four-year license and \$47 cash for an eight-year license.
+Debit or credit cards are also accepted.

 The charge for an ID is \$17.